askui/askui/docs/docs/api/06-Configuration/askui-client.md

 • **uiControlServerUrl**: `string` - Default: `http://localhost:6769`

-This provides the port where the askui UI Controller runs.
+This provides the url where the askui UI Controller runs.
 The Client is also connecting to this address.

 ___